imalsogreg/blog.greghale.io/content/posts/2025-11-11-stochastic-parrot.md

 draft: true
 ---

-There are a few refrains that I continue to hear about LLM's, that are frankly surprising.
+There are a few refrains that I continue to hear about LLMs, that are frankly surprising.
 It's daily proof that intelligent people can disagree with each other.

 The argument I see a lot goes like this: